belenjn/belenjn/README.md

 📝 I'm currently studying Full Stack Development at Oxygen Academy.

-📌 Here I leave the link of my first project (which has the repo on my profile): 👉🏻 https://star-wars-first-app.netlify.app/ 👈🏻
+📌 Here I leave the link of my first project (which has the repo on my profile): 👉🏻 https://star-wars-first-app.netlify.app/ 👈🏻 (the page may be blank, I am reforming things in the app. 👷🏻‍♀️)

 🔎 I also have notions of:
 </p>